albert-cyberhulk/OOP-Javascript/README.md

 previous chapter, or a developer-defined type.

 In this Project you will see how various and exciting can be OOP Implementations in Javascript.

+And you have to see and feel yourself how deep is the rabbit hole.

+And remember if you choose the red pill you will forever stay a Javascript addict.

 Project includes the following files with corresponding functionality: